 9 King Edward StreetOxford, OX1 4JATel: 01865 242657

-The practice nurse holds a clinic at the times shown below.
+The practice nurse/ health care assistant hold a clinic at the times shown below.

 Please note: blood tests need to be booked before 1:30pm in order for the sample to reach the laboratory.

 We've produced a handy list of the sorts of things that Practice Nurse appointments are used for.